 The Authority has appointed Barnett Waddingham, a firm of independent actuaries, to estimate the value of the liability in relation to the Firefighters' Schemes each year based on membership data, demographic and statistical assumptions and the Code, which uses International Accounting Standard (IAS) 19 "Employee Benefits".
 Dorset County Council and Wiltshire Council, as the administering authorities, also appoint actuaries to value the Dorset County Pension Fund and the Wiltshire Council Pension Fund.
-They have appointed Barnett Waddingham and Hymans Robertson LLP respectively for this purpose.
+They have appointed

+Barnett Waddingham and Hymans Robertson LLP respectively for this purpose.

-9 Borrowing and other sources of funds
+8 Borrowing and other sources of funds

-The Balance Sheet as at 31 March 2017 shows that outstanding debt stands at £11,949,364, of which £1,191,657 is repayable within a year. £522,193 was repaid in 2016/17.
-Additionally, a finance lease has £215,893 to be repaid over the next two years, with £106,049 payable in 2017/18. £102,253 was repaid in 2016/17.
+The Balance Sheet as at 31 March 2018 shows that outstanding debt stands at £10,757,706, of which £782,344 is repayable within a year. £1,191,657 was repaid in 2017/18.
+Additionally, a finance lease has £109,844 to be repaid over the next financial year. £106,049 was repaid in 2017/18.

-Note 23 to the Financial Statements shows that capital spending in 2016/17 was financed by revenue contributions, capital grants and capital receipts.
-A favourable cash flow during the year, together with the receipt of grants and the underspending on the revenue account, has meant that it proved unnecessary to borrow long terms funds during 2016/17.
+Note 22 to the Financial Statements shows that capital spending in 2017/18 was financed by revenue contributions, capital grants and receipts.
+A favourable cash flow during the year, together with the receipt of grants and the underspending on the revenue account, has meant that it proved unnecessary to borrow long terms funds during 2017/18.

 The Authority annually approves a Treasury Management Policy, which includes arrangements for borrowing.
 The current policy is to borrow from the Public Works Loan Board, the temporary money market, bank overdraft and internal balances.
 Access to leasing markets is also available if market conditions indicate that leasing is worthwhile.
 There is ready access to the Public Works Loan Board, which is part of HM Treasury, for long term loans, but account is taken of the risks of treasury management, daily cash flows, trends in interest rates, national market conditions and forthcoming maturities, when deciding whether and when to borrow, and for how long.
-Note 29 shows the incidence of future loan maturities.
+Note 28 shows the incidence of future loan maturities.

-10 Provisions, contingencies and write-offs
+9 Provisions, contingencies and write-offs

 When it is known that payments will have to be made, but the date of payment is not certain, the Authority is able to charge the amount to the Comprehensive Income and Expenditure Statement in the year and credit a provision in the Balance Sheet.
 When the payment is made, it is set against the provision, and the revenue account is only charged if the provision proves insufficient.
 If no reliable estimate of the payment can be made, then there is a contingent liability.
 The revenue account then has to be charged in the year of payment, even if the liability related to an event in a past year.
-Contingent assets and liabilities are not shown in the Balance Sheet, as no amount can be calculated, but they are described in Note 28.
-No contingent assets or liabilities were recognised at 31 March 2017.
+Contingent assets and liabilities are not shown in the Balance Sheet, as no amount can be calculated, but any that exist are described in Note 27.
+There were no contingent assets or liabilities to be recognised at 31 March 2018.

-The Balance Sheet at 31 March 2017 contains four provisions totalling £1,056,401.
-These are set out in Note 14.
+The Balance Sheet at 31 March 2018 contains two provisions totalling £638,045.
+These are set out in Note 13.